Robert McBride (police officer): During apartheid

 McBride was born in Addington Hospital to Derrick McBride and grew up in Wentworth, a racially segregated suburb about 11 km from Durban, where his parents were schoolteachers.
 He attended Fairvale High School in Wentworth and participated in extramural activities like rugby, karate, boxing, chess, hockey and soccer.
 After he was beaten by an older boy in the neighbourhood, his father taught him martial arts.

 He developed political views at an early age due to influence of his father.
 He was particularly influenced by two books: A.J.
 Venter's Coloured: A Profile of 2 Million South Africans, which describes the efforts of coloured political activists such as James April, Don Mattera, Jakes Gerwel, Basil February, and his uncle, Rev. Clive McBride; and Soledad Brothers: The Prison Letters of George Jackson, written by a founding member of the American Black Guerrilla Family.

 McBride was best known for his leadership of the cell that bombed the "Why Not" Restaurant and Magoo's Bar in Durban on 14 June 1986, an attack in which three white women were killed and 69 people injured.
 He was captured and convicted for the Durban bombing, and sentenced to death, but later reprieved while on death row.
 In 1992, he was released after his actions were classified as politically motivated.
 He was later granted amnesty at the Truth and Reconciliation Commission (TRC), which provided for amnesty in return for complete disclosure of acts of politically motivated violence after the ANC changed its early denials of involvement to a claim that they ordered the bombing.
-The South African government, at the time, had portrayed the attack as being targeted at innocent civilians.
+The South African government, at the time of the bombing, had portrayed the attack as being targeted at innocent civilians.

 The Truth and Reconciliation Commission (South Africa) report stated, "It seems that not many, if any, of the victims in this incident were members of the South African Police.
 Furthermore, the criticisms directed at the quality of reconnaissance of the "Why Not Bar" might very well be valid.
 It may be, as was argued, that he ought to have ensured at the relevant time that the primary targets of the attack were present and therefore the concept of the proportionality of the attack and its results must be considered."
-McBride and others were granted amnesty for the attack, although the commission did find the bombing to be a "gross violation of human rights", as well for other offences including those arising from the escape of Gordon Webster.
+McBride and others were granted amnesty for the attack, although the commission did find the bombing to be a "gross violation of human rights", as well for other convictions under the apartheid regime including those arising from the escape of Gordon Webster, in which ANC freedom fighters broke the wounded fighter out from police guard, only killing four apartheid police officers.
 In 2006, McBride received the Merit Medal in Silver and the Conspicuous Leadership Star from the South African National Defence Force for his service and combat leadership in Umkhonto We Sizwe.